-Generally, shorter boots are more comfortable for activities such as hiking, walking or evening driving as they’re lighter and make for easier movement.
+Height of shafts -Generally, shorter boots are more comfortable for activities such as hiking, walking or evening driving as they’re lighter and make for easier movement.
 On the other hand, tall shafts may get in the way of movement in these situations.
 However, you should know that a pair of shorter winter boot means less warmth and protection for your calves.

-This is especially useful if you’ll be walking for several days such as on a hike.
+Removable liner or insoles – This is especially useful if you’ll be walking for several days such as on a hike.
 If you can remove the boots’ liner, it’s easier for them to dry.
 Or with removable insoles, they’re more convenient for hanging dry or simply airing them to ‘keep things fresh’ on outdoor adventures.

+Ease of removing and putting on – Though this may be a minor consideration, it’s a ‘good to have’ if your chosen winter boots are easy to remove and put on.
 Imagine you’ve to struggle or do a tug-of-war when you’re dying to remove your wet, clunky boots after a stroll outside and dash into the warm indoors.

-They’re not there merely to style up your stride when you’re out and about in winter.
+Faux fur cuffs – They’re not there merely to style up your stride when you’re out and about in winter.
 We know you’ll be delighted to know this – those oh-so-stylish faux fur cuffs contribute to the boots’ water resistance.
 That’s because on top of sealing in the warmth, they’ll also catch rain or snow and prevent the moisture from making its way down into the boots.

 One of the greatest advantages of shopping for winter boots in shops is the ability to slip your feet into the new boots.
 When trying out the boots, make sure they’re not too tight as a little bit of space allows you to layer on thick, cozier socks.
 After all, having a great-fitting pair of snow boots makes the difference between bliss and blisters.

 Only shop by the end of the day – That’s because your feet will generally be slightly swollen from the day’s activities; doing this will prevent you from buying boots which are too small.

-- Bring along your orthotics (if you have any) – Don’t underestimate the impact they’ve on your winter boots.
+Bring along your orthotics (if you have any) – Don’t underestimate the impact they’ve on your winter boots.
 Insert the orthotics into the boots and spend some time walking around in them.
 This will give you a good idea how comfortable the boots will be.

 After a few short sessions of walking at home, it’s time to get them out of the house.
 Wear them when you run errands.
 Gradually increase the time spent and distance walked in your new boots.
-Should you feel any pain or discomfort during the break-in process, you might want to consider returning the ill-fitting boots.
-That’s because small nicks and issues can explode into bigger ones when you’re hiking outdoors during winter.
+Now let’s get down to choosing the best boots that fit your budget!

 - Water-resistant rubber herringbone sole

 - Microfleece lining for more warmth

-- Great for casual walking around and outdoor chores such as snow shoveling and dog walking
+Best use: Casual walking around and outdoor chores such as snow shoveling and dog walking

 - The user-friendly cinch cord lets you tighten up easily and gets you out of the house quickly

-- For the upper, this classic silhouette is made of waterproof full-grain leather and suede
+Specific features: Features a seam-sealed waterproof design, classic silhouette is made of waterproof full-grain leather and suede

 - Waterproof vulcanized rubber shell with herringbone outsole keeps snow and water out

-- Sorel rated: -25° Fahrenheit / -32° Celsius
+- Sorel rated: -25°F / -32°C

-- All-over waterproof with breathable suede leather upper to keep you dry and warm all the time
+Specific features: Knee-high design is created for walking in the snow, waterproof with breathable suede leather upper to keep you dry and warm all the time

 - Soft microfleece insulation for optimal comfort and warmth